Fitzpatrick (surname)

-Fitzpatrick (/fɪtsˈpætrɪk/) is an Irish surname that most commonly arose as an anglicised version of the Irish patronymic surname Mac Giolla Phádraig (/ga/) "Son of the Devotee of (St.) Patrick".
+Fitzpatrick (/fɪtsˈpætrɪk/) is an Irish surname that most commonly arose as an anglicised version of the Irish patronymic surname Mac Giolla Phádraig (/ga/) "Son of the servant of (St.) Patrick".

-In some cases, it may also have independently arisen by a similar anglicization of a likely-distinct Irish patronymic, Ó Maol Phádraig, "Descendent of the Follower of (St.) Patrick", or in rare cases as a genuine Anglo-Irish patronymic incorporating the Norman French fitz ('son of') and the male name Patrick.
+In some cases, it may also have independently arisen by a similar anglicisation of a likely-distinct Irish patronymic, Ó Maol Phádraig, "Descendent of the Follower of (St.) Patrick", or in other cases as a genuine Anglo-Irish patronymic incorporating the Norman French fitz ('son of') and the male name Patrick.